 Travel Health Questionnaire

-It is important to make your initial appointment as early as possible - at least 6 weeks before you travel – as a schedule of travel vaccinations may require more than one visit to the surgery.
+It is important to make your appointment as early as possible - at least 6 weeks before you travel – as a schedule of travel vaccinations may require more than one visit to the surgery.

 When you come in for your appointment, we ask you to bring in your own personal travel vaccination record from any other surgery or travel clinic, if you have one.